-(d) The cash offer or the cash alternative must remain open after the offer has become unconditional as to acceptances for not less than 14 days after the date on which it would otherwise have expired (see Rule 31.4).
+(d) The cash offer or the cash alternative must remain open for not less than 14 days after the offer has become unconditional (see Rule 31.2).

 1. Nature of consideration

 When an interest in shares has been acquired for a consideration other than cash, the offer must nevertheless be in cash or be accompanied by a cash alternative of at least equal value, which must be determined by an independent valuation.